LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/31/josephus-problem.md

 m+1 m+2 ... n 1 2 ... m-1
 ```

-So we compute $J(n-1, m) to get the one-indexed survivor of a ring of $n-1$ people, then shift forward by that many steps:
+So we compute $J(n-1, m)$ to get the one-indexed survivor of a ring of $n-1$ people, then shift forward by that many steps:

 $$(m+1 + J(n-1, m) - 1)$$